JaysFreaky/nixos/README.md

 ---
 ## Breakdown
-The main flake.nix contains all your typical inputs/outputs, nixosConfigurations, some custom variables, as well as the setup package that is used for formatting/preparing/installing the system.
+The main flake.nix contains all your typical inputs/outputs, nixosConfigurations, custom variables, as well as packages.

 ### Hosts
 Inside /hosts:

 * common.nix is the base system configuration that is imported with each system, alongside their specific configs.
 Base programs, fonts, nix settings, users, etc are set here.
-* Each system will then have its own directory with their configuration file(s) inside of it.
-If swap was setup during install, there will also be a swap.nix file generated inside the deployed system's directory.
+* Each system will then have its own directory with its configuration file(s) inside of it.
+If swap was deployed during install, there will also be a swap.nix file generated inside that system's directory.

 ### Modules
-This is where all modules imported via directory through /hosts/common.nix live.
+This is where all modules imported via their directory through /hosts/common.nix live.
 Each directory has a default.nix that declares/imports the individual modules.
 You'll notice that some of these utilize custom options to easily enable them with boolean values in the system configurations - others are enabled just by being imported initially.

 Inside /modules:

-* /desktops contain the individual desktop environments and their requirements (GNOME/Hyprland)
+* /desktops contain the individual desktop environments and their requirements (GNOME/Hyprland/KDE)
-* /hardware contains the configs to enable individual hardware on systems (audio, bluetooth, fingerprint reader)
+* /hardware contains the configs to enable individual hardware on systems (audio, bluetooth, fingerprint reader, dedicated GPU hardware)
 * /programs contain apps that can be enabled/disabled or the contents didn't seem like a good fit and/or are too long to go inside /hosts/common.nix

-I'm not very experienced with neovim yet, so I haven't bothered to translate (and not sure that I will) [Kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) into Nix's format; I'm just importing the lua files/directories via Home Manager's xdg.configFile.<name>.source feature.
+I'm not very experienced with neovim yet, so I haven't bothered to translate (and I'm not sure that I will) [Kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) into Nix's format; I'm just importing the lua files/directories via Home Manager's xdg.configFile.<name>.source feature.
+`
 ### Packages
-This is where the setup script lives.
-If there were any future scripts/packages I would want to call individually, they would go into their own respective directory.
+Packages that can be accessed externally are declared here, and live in their own respective directories.

 Inside /packages:

 * /framework-plymouth creates a derivation for a custom framework boot logo
-* /setup-system contains the package declaration and setup script used for initial install
+* /setup-system contains the package declaration and setup script used for initial system setup (formatting, preparing, and installation)

 ---
 ## Credits